whyismynamerudy/claude-folder-upload/README.md

 2. Confirm the deletion in the dialog
 3. Wait for the removal process to complete

+## Contributing

+Contributions are welcome!
+Please check out our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

+### Issue Templates

+When creating a new issue, please use the appropriate template:
+- **Bug Report**: For reporting bugs or unexpected behavior
+- **Feature Request**: For suggesting new features or improvements

+### Pull Requests

+Please use the provided pull request template when submitting changes.
+This helps maintain consistency and provides important information about your contribution.

 ## Security

 This extension only requests necessary permissions: